Due to a dramatic increase in different dog breeds, there are more options than ever before when you are deciding on the type of new dog to purchase.

 This breed has a bushy tail with the hair situated on his face, ears, and head being shorter than the body hair.

-Additional physical features include brown eyes and black and brown nose color options.
+Additional physical features include brown eyes and black and brown nose colour options.

 How Big is a Full-Grown Icelandic Sheepdog?